Chapter 3 – Relationship to Clients – annotated

 (f) applying intellectual capacity, judgment and deliberation to all functions;

-(g) complying in letter and spirit with all rules pertaining to the appropriate professional conduct of lawyers;
+(g) complying in letter and spirit with all Code rules pertaining to the appropriate professional conduct of lawyers;

 (h) recognizing limitations in one’s ability to handle a matter or some aspect of it and taking steps accordingly to ensure the client is appropriately served;